ComparisonApril 11, 202623 min read

 Start here: Do you genuinely need RPA (screen scraping, desktop automation, legacy app automation), or do you just need to process documents?

-Just documents — keep reading.
-RPA too — Automation Anywhere or stay on UiPath; don't shop standalone IDP.
+Just documents → keep reading.
+RPA too → Automation Anywhere or stay on UiPath; don't shop standalone IDP.

-If just documents: How many pages per year?
-Under 60,000: any UiPath option is overpriced, look at DokuBrain, Docsumo, Nanonets, or Power Automate.
-60,000 to 500,000: DokuBrain, Docsumo, or Rossum (Rossum if invoices only).
-Over 500,000: Rossum, Hyperscience, or ABBYY Vantage — enterprise tier.
+Under 60,000 pages/year → any UiPath option is overpriced; look at DokuBrain, Docsumo, Nanonets, or Power Automate.
+60,000–500,000 pages/year → DokuBrain, Docsumo, or Rossum (Rossum if invoices only).
+Over 500,000 pages/year → Rossum, Hyperscience, or ABBYY Vantage.

-Do you need to search or query processed documents later?
-Yes: DokuBrain is the only option with built-in hybrid search and RAG Q&A. No: any of the above.
+Yes → DokuBrain is the only option in this list with built-in hybrid search and RAG Q&A. No → any of the above.

-Run through this once and your shortlist drops from ten vendors to two, maybe three.
+Run through this once and your shortlist drops from "ten vendors" to "two, maybe three."

 Migration: What Actually Moves When You Leave UiPath

 UiPath Document Understanding is a fine product for the company it was built for: a large enterprise that already runs the full UiPath platform, has dedicated developers, and processes enough documents a year to make the 60,000-page bundle feel reasonable.
+If that's not you, the right alternative isn't "a different RPA tool with document processing."
+It's a standalone document operations platform that treats documents as the main event, not a side quest inside an automation suite.

-And if it helps — the market data agrees with the direction.
 Gartner forecasts the intelligent document processing market to reach $2.09 billion by 2026, with growth driven specifically by standalone IDP platforms serving buyers who want the capability without the enterprise platform tax.
 The category is quietly unbundling from RPA.
-The only question is how long you wait before you unbundle yours.
+Our document workflow automation guide walks through the full end-to-end setup once you've picked your platform.

 Frequently Asked Questions